OSVTAC/OSVTAC.github.io/meetings/2019/2019-09-12/minutes.md

 on the upcoming November, 2019, election.

 Chair Jerdonek noted that the committee should return to its work on recommendations.
-In particular, we should address the topic of governance, continuing the work started by Brandon Phillips when he was a member of the Committee./p>
+In particular, the TAC should address the topic of governance, continuing the work started by Brandon Phillips when he was a member of the Committee.

-Chair Jerdonek also suggested that we could continue our work related to a Contributor License Agreement, which will be needed to support the Voting System project.
+Chair Jerdonek also suggested that the TAC could continue our work related to a Contributor License Agreement, which will be needed to support the Voting System project.